 https://www.yourdomain.com/wp-admin/edit.php?tag=wordpress

-For a tag with containing multiple words, add hyphens to separate the words. e.g. for the tag WordPress Tutorials you would load:
+For a tag containing multiple words, use a hyphen to separate the words. e.g. for the tag WordPress Tutorials you would load:

 https://www.yourdomain.com/wp-admin/edit.php?tag=wordpress-tutorials

-To show all posts that contain either of the tags use a comma instead of the plus:
+To show all posts that contain either of the tags use a comma instead of the plus as follows:

 https://www.yourdomain.com/wp-admin/edit.php?tag=wordpress+gutenberg-blocks